jo-wood/dealbreakergame-client/README.md

 * But we still have some questions to go!
 * As you reach the end of the game, your top matches will be fully revealed!
 And you can start a conversation with plenty to talk about (these questions will guarantee that!)

-## Primary Dependencies

-*This application is built in connection with the backend server in repo:* [backend-server](https://github.com/jo-wood/dealbreakergame-backend)

-**Note that this application is built using Instagram's API which keeps development in sandbox mode until privacy requirements are approved.
-In order to run through the game's questions, must trigger the appropriate `preGame()` function on the back-end server.**

-Please [Explore the App](#explore-the-app) for a view on how the game runs.

-* react - ^16.8.6
-* react-circular-progressbar - ^2.0.1
-* react-countdown-now - ^2.1.1
-* react-dom - ^16.8.6
-* react-helmet - ^5.2.1
-* react-router-dom - ^5.0.1
-* react-scripts - 3.0.1
-* dotenv - ^8.0.0
-* socket.io - ^2.2.0
-* socket.io-client - ^2.2.0
-* universal-cookie - ^4.0.2
-* sass - ^1.22.7

-To Intall Project
-`npm install` to get dependencies will require .env with Instagram sandbox authorization `npm start` to start the project on local machine.

 ## Explore the App